dogweather/curl_ex/README.md

 ## Motivation

 I got frustrated by _Unknown CA_ errors from HTTPoison and Httpc.
+For example, when connecting to `http://grad.tamu.edu`.
 Meanwhile, `curl` works just fine.

 ## Usage